revett/revcd.com/content/_index.md

 draft = false
 +++

-I'm currently a senior product engineer at [incident.io](https://incident.io), helping companies like _Airbnb_ and _Netflix_ to improve their incident management process.

 Previously, I led product development at [vidsy.co](https://vidsy.co) as the CTO, helping companies like _L'Oréal_ and _Activision_ scale to produce thousands of video ads per year.